process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 It helps to avoid coding mistakes -> reduced technical debt

+*AsciiDoc*

+We use [asciidoc](https://asciidoctor.org/docs/what-is-asciidoc/) to write the documentation.

+An [AsciiDoc IntelliJ Plugin](https://plugins.jetbrains.com/plugin/7391-asciidoc) is a helpful plugin that permits visualizing .adoc files directly in IntelliJ

 ### Sign the Contributor License Agreement

 By signing the CLA, we acknowledge that your contribution is accepted as it and that you cannot be held responsible for